bsebhat/bsebhat.github.io/content/labs/01-template-archlinux-vm/03-post-install.md

 ```
 yay -S google-chrome
 ```

+## Increase Console Font Size
+If I want to disable SDDM and use the Arch Linux VM in console mode, the console font is too small.
+You can see this by using `Shift+F6` to leave the KDE windows manager and see the Linux console.

+So, I install the `terminus-font` package and set the font size for the console to the larger `ter-122b` with the command `setfont ter-122b`.
+I can try other larger sizes, like `ter-124b`, but I like that one.
+You can list the other terminus fonts with `ls /usr/share/kbd/consolefonts/ter-*`.

+To make that font the permenent console font, edit the `/etc/vconsole.conf` file and add a line saying `FONT=ter-122b`.

 ## Configure Window Manager
 I also want to configure the desktop so that applications I use a lot are on the taskbar.
 Like the Konsole terminal application.